Allotment Terms and Conditions

 3.5 Fruit trees on individual plots may only be pruned providing the branches to not exceed 3 inches / 8 cm in diameter, no power tools are used, and the branches must be reached from the ground.

-3.6 Only fruit trees may be planted and must be on a dwarf root stock, they must be planted as near to the centre of the plot as possible.
+3.6 Only fruit trees may be planted and must be on a dwarf root stock, they must be planted as near to the center of the plot as possible.
 The Council may instruct that any trees that are a nuisance to others are to be removed by the plot holder.

 3.7 Shrubs including fruit bushes must be kept under control and not cover more than 25% of the area of an allotment.
 They must not overshadow adjoining allotment plots, or overhang boundaries or encroach on pathways.